saleor/saleor-app-cms/README.md

 - use a template (for a new app)
 - or copy & paste the code we provide

-What all of these options have in common is that they will communicate with the `saleor-app-pim` API that takes care of synchronising the products.
+All these options have in common that they will communicate with the `saleor-app-pim` API that takes care of synchronizing the products.

 You can find instructions for each CMS here: